primer/css/modules/primer-progress/README.md

 ## Install

 This repository is distributed with [npm].
-After [installing npm][install-npm], you can install `primer-progress-bar` with this command.
+After [installing npm][install-npm], you can install `primer-progress` with this command.

 ```
-$ npm install --save primer-progress-bar
+$ npm install --save primer-progress
 ```

 ## Usage